Clems78/UAV_structural_inspection/ReadMe.txt

-This repository contains matlab code for my IRP in Cranfield University
+This repository contains matlab code for my IRP in Cranfield University : "UAV Flight Planning Around Known Structures for Structural Inspections" with Marshall Futureworx